Mission

 Seeking a deep understanding of the cultures and settings in which we work is central to the CSPAR mission; success leads to meaningful, pragmatic interventions that are ready for implementation.

-Our goal is to ensure inclusion in all areas of our research — selection of researchers, students, staff, and study participants, partnering with the populations we study, as well as checking and managing our biases in the research questions we ask and the methods we use to find the answers.
+Our goal is to ensure equity and inclusion in all areas of our research — selection of researchers, students, staff, and study participants, partnering with the populations we study, the research questions we ask and the methods we use to find the answers.
 We also do our best to design and conduct our training programs to be useful, helpful, and meaningful to diverse audiences.

 • Racial/ethnic minorities